 Blockchain technology brought countless new opportunities across different markets.
 Real estate makes no exception.

-By profiting from NFTs, the non-fungible tokens based on this technology, new companies were born to give everyday traders and investors the opportunity to have access to real estate properties without risking large amounts of money.
+NFTs can generate profits.
+The non-fungible tokens based on this technology, new companies were born to give everyday traders and investors the opportunity to have access to real estate properties without risking large amounts of money.

 One of the ways to benefit from NFTs is fragmentation: today, it is possible to invest in tokens that represent real assets but in a digital and fragmented form.